indykiss/indykiss.github.io/_posts/2019-11-11-sql_refresh.markdown

 |5  |    Indy       |  Dog     |        1|
 |6 |     Meep    |  Dog    |          5|

-Well, we can select values based on whatever parameters we want:
+We can select values based on whatever parameters we want:

 SELECT * FROM Pets;<br>
 // All the records from pets<br>